RafiIsaharov/java-latest/plan.md

 eg: IOException, SQLException, ClassNotFoundException
 - runtime exceptions = you can handle them, but you don't have to,
 eg: NullPointerException, ArrayIndexOutOfBoundsException, ClassCastException

+Immutable collections is the way to go in Java
+- List.of(), Map.of(), Set.of() ,Map.ofEntries()
+- stream() allows us to derive a new collection from an existing ones without modifying the original one.
+But there is a trick if you need to modify an immutable collection, you can only do that by cloning it and adding or removing the elements you don't like. if you do that in the loop you will have a performance issue. for example:
+List<String> list = immutableList
+for(e:otherList){ // > 1000=> you will have a performance issue
+     list = new ImmutableList(list,e)// malloc more and more memory in a loop myImmutable = new MyImmutable(myImmutable.x + 1,y,z)
+}